Support > Designing and Building Your Website > Designing Your Website

-Adobe Color is online tool that will allow you to generate colour schemes for your website.
+Adobe Color is an online tool that will allow you to generate colour schemes for your website.
 This will help ensure that your colours all work well together.
 This guide will explain how to generate a colour scheme and use it with your Create website.

 You will first need to access Adobe Color online.
 Once you've reached the site, you'll see the colour wheel.